English Language Learners (ELL) Data Business Rules

-ELL students who attend BOCES programs are not included in school and district enrollment unless they attend a BOCES program on a part-time basis.
+ELL data is reported for public school districts, charter schools, counties, and the State.
 Enrollment at the statewide level includes public school districts, charter schools, and NYSED-operated programs.

-Counts of ELL students included in the Home Languages, the English Language Learners Breakdown, and English Language Learners Programs categories represent those students who were identified as ELL during the school year.
-Counts in the other categories of the report represent those students who were ELL as of BEDS day (first Wednesday in October).
+ELL data included in the Home Languages, the English Language Learners Breakdown and the English Language Learners Programs categories represent those students who were identified as ELL during the school year and not as of BEDS day.
+English Language Learners Program data are based on ELL students who were receiving services in the programs at any time during the school year.